 Research

-Research at the department is broad in scope, but rests on longstanding traditions within economic, social and cultural geography, with development geography developing into an area of specialization in recent years.
-Likewise, human ecology is a relatively young subject, and our expertise in Geographical Information System (GIS) and remote sensing is increasingly integrated in the above research areas.
+Research at the department is broad in scope, but rests on longstanding traditions within economic, social and cultural geography, and a growing specialization in development geography, and human ecology.
+Geographical Information System (GIS) and remote sensing is increasingly integrated in the above research areas.

 Research at the department benefits from having all of these interfaces in-house and combines tradition with renewal, building on strengths as well as exploring emerging areas of inquiry.
 Much of our research also tackles issues of societal relevance, reflected by topics such as uneven development, gentrification and housing, segregation, migration, innovation, sustainability and sustainability transitions, development, urbanization and responses to climate change.
 Our research thereby lies at the interface between society and space, and investigates the processes that underpin societal change at various and interdependent scales.